flounders/squad_tutorials/posts/2021-12-01-squad_leading.md

 for direct messages all the time.
 So if someone is using command chat for things that should be direct chat, please understand the SL may not have a keyboard with a numpad on it.

+## Recommended Practice

 What is discussed over command chat should generally be important information for the team as a whole or a specific squad instead of for all individuals in a certain area.
-For example a LAT or HAT that you spotted probably isn't work mention in command chat, but may be worth directly letting a SL know or a nearby armor unit.
+For example a LAT or HAT that you spotted probably isn't worth mention in command chat, but may be worth directly letting a SL know or a nearby armor unit.
 You can also just mark that on the map.
-Several squads pushing a point from a certain direction is worth letting them know and please mark it on the map.
+An example of a situation you want to broadcast over command chat is losing a point that no one is on or reporting a HAB that you are not able to take with your squad.
 Try to keep your messages brief but useful.

-## Squad Management
+# Squad Management

-- Personnel Management
+## Personnel Management
-- Communicating and Marking Objectives
+## Communicating and Marking Objectives

+Unfinished

-## Requesting Commander Assets
+# Requesting Commander Assets

+Unfininshed

-## FOB Setup
+# FOB Setup

-- FOB Radio placement
-- HAB placement
-- Ammo crate placement

 This is the most critical job of a squad leader.
 Without good FOBs Squad becomes a walking or hitch hiking simulator.

+## FOB Radio

 The first step to FOB placement is putting down the FOB radio.
 For this you need a logistics truck or a helicopter close by (range is maybe 30m, need to check).
 If you have a Squad Lead